multiversx/mx-docs/docs/sdk-and-tools/indices/blocks.md

 :::tip Example to fetch blocks for a shard
-In order to can fetch the latest blocks from one shard one has to do a query that matches the field `shardId`
+In order to fetch the latest blocks from one shard one has to do a query that matches the field `shardId`.
 :::
 ```
 curl --request GET \